mohammadbnimohammad/algoHackRank/README.md

 # algoHackRank

-# this repo to solution some HackerRank problems
+ this my repo to solve some HackerRank problems